mike-ward/zilch/README.md

 ## License

-This repository does not specify a license.
+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---